Who should attend the Summer Bridge Program?

 Once I register to attend what happens next?

-You will receive a confirmation packet by mail approximately one week before the start of the first session.
-The packet will include additional details about where to report on the first day, materials to bring with you, and housing (if you indicated that housing was needed).
+You will receive a confirmation packet by mail approximately one week before the start of the workshop.
+The packet will include additional details about where to report on the first day, parking, and materials to bring with you.
 If you have questions before then, please visit the Summer Bridge Website at www.marshall.edu/bridge or call University College at (304) 696-3169.